psliwa/PHPPdf/README.markdown

 Examples
 =========

 Sample documents are in "examples" directory. "index.php" file is web interface to browse examples, "cli.php" is console interface.
-Via web interface documents in pdf and jpeg formats are available (Imagick required for jpeg format).
+Via web interface documents in pdf and jpeg formats are available (Imagick is required for jpeg format).

 Documentation
 =============